PREDICO-Project/TALIXpy/src/TLRec/README.md

 ```

 With the parameters v0, n and s are the frequency cut-off in $mm^{-1}$, n is an integer (1 or 2) and s tries to estimate the SNR of the image, you can try which configuration works better with your images (see Reference [2]).
-## Notebooks
-There is a Jupyter Notebook into the [Notebooks Folder](Notebooks) with an example of how to use the function to obtain the DPC images.

-## Simple Numerical Simulation
-In [Simple_Numerical_Simulation](Simple_Numerical_Simulation) there are some functions to simulate very easily an acquisition.
-In this case, the Intensity Modulation Curve is calculated for each pixel using the equation written above.
-You can choose if you want error in the phase steps or in the dose.
-Also you can add some noise.
-**It does not pretend to be a realistic simulation of the system**.

 ## Dependencies
 We have use some functions from some well known python libraries, the libraries used are: